msoespaceraiders/minibot/README.md

 ## Setup

-Clone the repository, then open it with the Arduino IDE.
-Write the intended commands in `Code.h` then deploy to the bot.
+You will need the Arduino IDE to upload the program.
+It's available for [Windows](https://apps.microsoft.com/detail/xpddtbj80f8pc9?hl=en-US&gl=US), [Mac](https://www.arduino.cc/en/software/), and [Linux](https://flathub.org/apps/cc.arduino.IDE2/flatpakhttps).

+Download the repository by clicking the green "<> Code" button at the top of the page and selecting Download ZIP, then extracting the ZIP file.
+Then open `Minibot.ino` with the Arduino IDE.

-Remember, it's necessary to configure the Arduino IDE to use the ATMEGA328P board.
+It's necessary to configure the Arduino IDE to use the ATMEGA328P board.
+Click on the Board Manager tab, search for ATMEGA328P, and install the package.

+To program the bot to move around, write the intended commands in the `Code.h` tab, then upload to the bot.

+If you are on Linux, you will need to have `avrdude` installed at the system level in order for udev to allow access to upload code to the bot.

 ## List of Commands